 Here's an example of (love it or hate it...
 I love it) iconic Vegemite.
 They created a Vegemite Scroll recipe using their spread:

-You don’t have to be a food blogger to create recipe videos.
+You don't have to be a food blogger to create recipe videos or use this as one of your Instagram post ideas.
 You can use your ingredient in a larger recipe if you have a food-related product.

 Or why not choose a day of celebrating to create and share an inspired recipe.
-Think Green Macarons for St Patrick’s Day or something Hot Cross Bun-ish at Easter Time.
-Your followers will relate to the seasonal (and tasty) content.
+Think Green Macarons for St Patrick's Day or something Hot Cross Bun-ish at Easter Time.
+Your followers will relate to the seasonal (and tasty) content in your Instagram posts.
 Mix it up!

 Phew, that's 23 easy Instagram Post Ideas for you to try!
 Remember to consider each type of post in terms of how it suits your overall brand strategy, message and voice.